sybert1ger/frc-programming/courses/CSE1110/1-Programs/2-Languages.md

 As you can clearly see, there are some very stark differences between them.

 In this course, the code that you'll see is written in python.
-It is the easiest to understand and write for new programmers.
+It is easy to understand and write for new programmers.

 # Execution
 Interestingly enough, a programming language will become completely irrelevant after **compiling** a program.